AI ERP for Construction: The Complete Guide for 2026

 Traditional construction ERP systems (Sage 300 CRE, Viewpoint Vista, CMiC, Foundation Software) are modular platforms.
 Each module handles a specific function — general ledger, accounts payable, accounts receivable, job costing, project management, payroll.
 Users interact with each module directly: entering data, running processes, and generating reports.

-AI-powered ERP adds a layer of autonomous processing on top of these functions.
+AI ERP adds a layer of autonomous processing on top of these functions.
 Instead of modules that wait for human input, AI agents actively execute tasks:

 Traditional ERP: A vendor invoice arrives.
 Someone opens the AP module, manually enters the invoice data, codes it to the correct job and cost code, matches it to the purchase order, and routes it for approval.